-Congress and the Federal Highway Administration (FHWA) allocate "obligation authority" each federal fiscal year to commit federal funds.
-When a project moves forward it is "authorized" and obligation authority is assigned.
+Congress and the Federal Highway Administration (FHWA) allocate federal budget authority, or "obligation authority" each federal fiscal year to commit federal funds.
+When a project moves forward it is "authorized" for federal participation and obligation authority is assigned.
 As expenses are incurred, the FHWA reimburses the Department and obligation authority assigned to the project is drawn down.
-The Department is moving forward with new tools that maximize the use of obligation authority to draw its allocation more timely to generate cash more quickly.